Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: DISCUSSION

-Figure~\ref{fig:collision} shows the results.
-The collision rate was lower in the w/ trigger cue group than in the w/o, but no significant difference was observed with and without the proposed method.
-These results suggest that the collision risk was reduced when the driver was provided with the trigger cue in the RtI.
-However, it did not reach a level of statistical significance, which might be due few participants in both groups.
+Figure~\ref{fig:collision} shows that the number of collisions in the RtI failure scenario was lower in the \textit{w/ trigger cue \& reason} group than in the \textit{w/o trigger cue} group.
+These results suggest that the collision risk was reduced when the driver was provided with the trigger cue \& reason in the RtI.

-In addition to the comprehension tests presented in Fig.~\ref{fig:Test}, we can conclude RQ~2 that the results imply that the presentation of trigger cues might help drivers understand the system limitations and reduce the collision risk.
-Zhou~\etal\cite{zhou2021effects} showed that the driver's knowledge of system limitations affects the take-over performance, which is consistent with the study results.
-Furthermore, using trigger cues related to weather and road conditions is consistent with the research conducted by Wright~\textit{et al.}~\cite{wright2018effective}, who showed that environmental cues increase the likelihood of a driver mitigating a collision.
+Combining the comprehension test results presented in Fig.~\ref{fig:Test}, we can conclude RQ~3 that the results imply that the presentation of trigger cues \& reason might help drivers understand the system limitations and reduce the risk of collisions.
+This observation is in harmony with the findings presented in previous studies such as~\cite{zhou2021effects, zhou2021influence}, wherein it was demonstrated that a driver's awareness of system limitations significantly influences takeover performance.
+Moreover, using trigger cues associated with weather and road conditions aligns with~\cite{wright2018effective} which showed that environmental cues increase the likelihood of a driver mitigating a collision.